 Born in Italy, Raffaele Pe started his vocal and organ studies at the Lodi Cathedral where he was a chorister, working under Pietro Panzetti.
 He continued his training in London with Colin Baldy and became a member of the Monteverdi Choir’s Young Artists’ programme collaborating closely with Sir John Eliot Gardiner.
-He is currently perfecting his skills with Fernando Cordeiro Opa in Bologna.
+He then perfected his skills with Fernando Cordeiro Opa in Bologna.

-Raffaele is the first countertenor ever to be invited by the Verona Opera Festival where he sang Carl Orff’s Carmina Burana under Andrea Battistoni in the Arena di Verona.
+He is the first countertenor ever to be invited by the Verona Opera Festival where he performed Carl Orff’s Carmina Burana in the Arena di Verona.

 One of today’s finest Handel interpreters, Raffaele has played some iconic roles from most of his works including the title role in Rinaldo in a Pier Luigi Pizzi/Federico Maria Sardelli production for the Maggio Musicale Fiorentino, the title role in Giulio Cesare for the Theater St. Gallen, Medoro (Orlando) in a Giovanni Antonini/Claus Guth production at the Theater an der Wien, Arsace (Berenice) at the Göttingen International Handel Festival, Nerone (Agrippina) at the Grange Festival, the title role in Arbace at the Halle Handel Festival, Disinganno (Il Trionfo del Tempo e del Disinganno) in Innsbruck, Versailles, Rouen, as well as Goffredo (Rinaldo) for Opera Lombardia.
 He performed Handel’s Messiah with Erwin Ortner at the Vienna Musikverein.